CuriousYoda/tiktok-downloader/README.md

 ## Known Issues
 - If you get a Captcha error, please set up a custom verifyfp value in the property file.
 Here is [how to create a verifyfp](https://www.youtube.com/watch?v=MgjorCvPzxg)
-- Right now, exe is not working.
-It seems to be an [issue](https://github.com/davidteather/TikTok-Api/issues/591) with PlayWright and Pyinstaller.
-Need to investigate further.

 Copyright (c) [2021] [[@CuriousYoda](https://twitter.com/CuriousYoda)]